-Kabul – President Hamid Karzai said Saturday that Afghanistan and the United States are engaged in peace talks with the Taliban, even as insurgents stormed a police station near the presidential palace, killing nine people.
+KABUL, Afghanistan – President Hamid Karzai said Saturday that Afghanistan and the United States are engaged in peace talks with the Taliban, even as suicide bombers stormed a police station near the presidential palace, killing at least two police officers.

-Taliban spokesman Zabiullah Mujahid claimed responsibility for the attack in a text message to The Associated Press, saying the group dispatched three suicide bombers.
+Taliban spokesman Zabiullah Mujahid claimed responsibility for the attack in a text message to The Associated Press, saying three suicide bombers attacked the police training center.

-The assault occurred shortly after Karzai announced during a speech at the presidential palace that his government and the U.S. have begun preliminary negotiations with the Taliban aimed at ending the conflict.
+The assault occurred shortly after Karzai, who is a strong proponent of peace discussions, announced during a speech at the presidential palace that his government and the U.S. have begun preliminary negotiations with the Taliban aimed at ending the conflict.

 "In the course of this year, there have been peace talks with the Taliban and our own countrymen," Karzai said.
 "Peace talks have started with them already and it is going well.
 Foreign militaries, especially the United States of America, are going ahead with these negotiations."

-The capital is one of seven regions scheduled to be handed over to Afghan security control in late July -- part of NATO's efforts to begin transferring security responsibilities ahead of its planned 2014 withdrawal from the country.
-The U.S. also plans to start drawing down troops in July.
+The triple suicide attack in Kabul is rare.
+The capital is one of seven regions scheduled to be handed over to Afghan security control in late July.
+It is part of NATO's efforts to begin handing over guarding the nation ahead of its planned 2014 withdrawal from the country.
+The U.S. also plans to start a drawdown of troops in July.

-The last major attack in Kabul took place last month when a suicide bomber wearing an Afghan police uniform infiltrated the main Afghan military hospital in late May, killing six medical students.
+The last major attack in Kabul was last month when a suicide bomber wearing an Afghan police uniform infiltrated the main Afghan military hospital in Kabul in late May.
+He killed six medical students.
 A month before that, a suicide attacker in an army uniform sneaked past security at the Afghan Defense Ministry, killing three.